 Using natural or organic pesticides is a good way of controlling the pests, but be wise and use it on a small area first as a test before using it on a larger scale.

 Although less toxic, sometimes, these pesticides could cause harm to you.
 So always wear long sleeved outfits, gloves and a facemask while working with them.
 Store them in properly labelled bottles and keep them away from children.

 Everyone likes to decorate their house – and carpets are a popular choice.
 They are pretty, comfortable, fit easily and are always in vogue.
 However, keeping carpets isn’t as easy – there comes the herculean task of keeping them clean.

 More often than not, we tend to ignore the fact that apart from regular dusting and cleaning, carpets require a little extra effort to last long and continue to make the house look good.

 It goes without saying that a dirty, stained carpet laden with germs and moulds leading to spread of a number of health problems should be done away with.
 If you are looking to clean your carpet in your home, and are wondering how you could go about it, read on.

-Mark Sanderson from Pro Carpet Cleaning Brisbane who has been in the industry for 10 years, stresses just how important it is to hire professionals.
-“Home cleaning is intensive, you would need a lot of equipment, and it isn’t easy, it’s best left to the experts”, he said.
-“If it is only light soiling then home cleaners can do the job, but if you have kids and pets, call in a professional carpet cleaning company”, he added.
+Pro Carpet Cleaning Brisbane, a home carpet cleaning expert who has been in the industry for several years, stresses on just how important it is to hire the right professional carpet cleaners instead of doing it all alone.
+“Home cleaning is intensive, you would need a lot of equipment, and it isn’t easy, a reason it’s best left to the experts”, he says.

-Yet, if you are looking to clean carpets right in your home, he has a few tips to help you.
+Yet, if you are looking to clean carpets right in your home, he has a few tips.

 Dirty carpets usually tend to retain a lot of dust, pollutants, pet dander, cockroach allergens and particle pollution.
 Toxic airborne gases usually are trapped by these particles into your carpet and are released once you vacuum them, contaminating the air in your home.